Fauntleroy/neutral-face-emoji-tools/README.md

 - Clone this repository
 - Install the dev scripts with `npm install`
 - Run `npm run build` to build the distributable files
-- Go to chrome://extensions in Google Chrome
+- Go to [chrome://extensions](chrome://extensions) in Google Chrome
 - Click "Load unpacked extension..."
 - Select the `dist/` directory in your Slack Emoji Utils repo

 Once you've done all these things, the extension should appear in your extensions list.
 If you want to actively work on the extension, run `npm run dev`—this will watch the `src/` directory for changes and update the contents of `dist/` automatically.
-You will then need to go to the chrome://extensions/ page, manually reload the extension every time, and refresh the page.
+You will then need to go to the [chrome://extensions/](chrome://extensions) page, manually reload the extension, and refresh the page.